Things to Do in Bentonville, Arkansas – A Complete Travel and Dining Guide

 Once we took a moment to walk through the forest of wind spinners, we saw how the symbolism revealed itself and the art changed.
 The wind spinners contain images of guns, teardrops, bullets, and targets.
 At the end of the path, the massive crystal cloud felt heavy.
 Until examines gender, race, and gun violence in America specifically in regards to Black Americans, imploring visitors to think about the moment we’re currently living in and what the future may hold.

-To me, art is something that conveys and brings emotion and while Until is no longer located at The Momentary, this contemporary art space always brings profound experiences and powerful messages through their carefully curated exhibits.
+To me, art is something that conveys and brings emotion and while Until is no longer located at The Momentary, this contemporary art space always brings profound experiences and powerful messages through its carefully curated exhibits.

 Location: 507 SE E St, Bentonville // MAP